repo-racers/repo-racers/docs/elite_membership/elite_membership.md

   - Custom GitHub Solutions
   - Bespoke Migration Services
   - Personalized Training for GitHub Copilot and other tools
-  - Priority Access to New Products and Enhancements
+  - Priority Access to new Products and Services
 - **Networking Opportunities**: Connect with other technology leaders in the Elite Members community.

 ## How to Become an Elite Member